 Eco Brass’s fluidity makes it an ideal choice for jewelry casting.
 Eco brass is specifically formulated to be more corrosion resistant than traditional brass alloys.
 Brass tarnishes easily, which can create beautiful patinas.
 However, maintaining its original metallic yellow hue will require regular cleaning and polishing.

 Sterling silver is a silver alloy that’s 92.5% pure silver, and 7.5% other metals.
 Pure silver is often too soft to be used in functional objects, so other alloys, such as copper are added to give it strength while maintaining its ductile nature and beautiful coloring.
 Sterling silver is popular in the jewelry manufacturing process due to its hypoallergenic properties — although sterling silver that uses nickel as an alloy may irritate those with nickel sensitivities.
+At MKM Jewelry, we never use nickel in our products.

 Silver is a valuable precious metal, though less rare than gold and rhodium.
 Pure silver does not tarnish, but the alloys added to create sterling silver will cause it to tarnish over time.
 Sterling silver must be polished periodically to maintain its bright, shiny appearance.
+To help you maintain your jewelry, MKM Jewelry adds in a non tarnish alloy to extend the life of your silver and prevent it from tarnishing.

 Rhodium is the rarest and most valuable metal in the world, with a price six times that of gold.
 It is distinctive for its silver tone, and shiny reflective properties.
 Rhodium has a very high melting point, making it incredibly durable.
 It is also known for its resistance to corrosion.